hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 ### Tools

-* CSmith - random generator of C programs;
+* CSmith: random generator of C programs;
-* CLSmith - a random generator of OpenCL C programs;
+* CLSmith: a random generator of OpenCL C programs;
-* clreduce - automate reducer for OpenCL.
+* clreduce: automate reducer for OpenCL.

++++

-`generate-clsmith-kernels.sh` a script for multiple OpenCL kernel generation using CLSmith;
+generate-clsmith-kernels.sh: a script for multiple OpenCL kernel generation using CLSmith;
-run-clsmith-kernels.sh a script for running all CLSMith kernels inside a folder;
+run-clsmith-kernels.sh: a script for running all CLSMith kernels inside a folder;
-evaluate-results.sh a script for evaluating all log files generated.
+evaluate-results.sh: a script for evaluating all log files generated.

 ---